 Dentistry involves the prevention, diagnosis, and treatment of a wide variety of conditions, disorders, and diseases, affecting the teeth, gums, and maxillofacial (associated with the jaw and face) region of the body.
 General dentists provide services related to the general maintenance of oral hygiene and tooth health.

 Ideally, dentistry is preventative.
-The American Dental Association (ADA) recommends that you visit your dentist regularly at least once every six months to ensure proper oral hygiene and functionality.
+The American Dental Association (ADA) recommends that you visit your dentist regularly (at least once every six months) to ensure proper oral hygiene and functionality.
 Regular checkups and oral health maintenance prevent the development of serious dental problems that can require costly treatment.
-If you remain vigilant and visit your dentist regularly, you can enjoy exceptional dental health.

 Dentistry Experience and Training